ryansechrest/github-updater-demo/README.md

 | `github_updater_demo_access_token_account`    | `ryansechrest` | GitHub username of person who generated access token |
 | `github_updater_demo_access_token_expiration` | `0000-00-00 00:00:00` | Date and time of when GitHub access token expires    |

-This model will allow multiple plugins to use GitHub Updater and keep all access tokens managed in one place.
+This model will allow multiple plugins to use `GitHubUpdater` and keep all access tokens managed in one place.

 ### 🔴 Add GitHubUpdater (Required)